hajianOne/WebScraping/README.md

-# a simple WebScraping Python code
+# A simple WebScraping Python code

 WebScraping is a Python code to illustrate data acquisition using `selenium` library.
 For this purpose, one needs often to emulate a